 A lot of people email me asking what's available on the web, or where to start when doing family research.
 Here are some hints to help you get started.

-Please MAIL me if you've got questions or want to add information!
+Please Contact Lisa Shea if you've got questions or want to add information!

 Find the Death Certificate!
 Most of the time you don't know exactly where someone came from.
 Or when they were born.
 But you can find out where they died!
 Write the town/city hall where they died and ask for a copy.
 Usually it's $5.
 It'll tell you their birthplace, age, maybe parents, maybe how they died or who survived them.

 Then find the marriage/birth certificates Those have tons of

 information.
 Get them from the same place - the town or city hall.
 In